Jay Yepuri, MD

 Hemorrhoid Banding Recovery and Aftercare

-The recovery time after hemorrhoid banding is minimal with very little pain or discomfort.
+The recovery time after rubber band ligation is minimal with very little pain or discomfort.
 It typically takes the banded tissue a few days to fall off and you most likely will not notice when that occurs.
 At this point, the hemorrhoid will have shrunk and will no longer cause any symptoms.

 It is important to be mindful and take care of the area after the procedure to avoid a recurrence of the hemorrhoids.
 Dr. Yepuri will provide specific instructions to patients after the banding procedure regarding things they should and should not be doing.